hundredrabbits/Donsol/famicom/README.md

 - Implement dungeon complete
 - When shield break, display cyan star next to SP
 - Implement sounds

+## Rules

+- Easy: Can escape if when no monsters present or when has not escaped before.
+- Normal: Can escape when has not escaped before.
+- Hard: Can escape if there are no monsters present.

 ## Card IDs